Online Learning with Bounded Recall: Stationary Bounded-Recall Algorithms

 \subsection{Averaging restarts over the entire time horizon}

-Earlier, we asked whether there were non-mean-based learning algorithms which give rise to strongly history-restricted learning algorithms with regret $o(1)$.
+Earlier, we asked whether there were non-mean-based learning algorithms which give rise to stationary bounded-recall learning algorithms with regret $o(1)$.
 While it is not immediately obvious from the description of $\textsc{AverageRestart}$, this algorithm is indeed of this form.
-We call the corresponding (non-history-restricted) learning algorithm \textsc{AverageRestartFullHorizon} (Algorithm~\ref{alg:avg_restart_full}).
+We call the corresponding (non-bounded-recall) learning algorithm \textsc{AverageRestartFullHorizon} (Algorithm~\ref{alg:avg_restart_full}).
 In particular, the action $x_t$ output by \textsc{AverageRestart} at time $t$ is given by

 where $\textsc{AverageRestartFullHorizon}$ is initialized with time horizon $M$.

 Interestingly, if $\cA$ is a low-regret algorithm, so is \textsc{AverageRestartFullHorizon}.
 This follows directly from Theorem \ref{thm:average_regret}.